 But, according to the ACOG, you can often tell the difference between false and real labor at home by timing the contractions.
 To do this, note exactly how much time passes from the start of one contraction to the start of the next one.
 Keep a record for one hour.
 If the contractions are very consistent, you might very well be in true labor.
 As you continue to time them, the minutes between contractions should grow fewer and fewer.

-If you've already previously had a baby, be aware that you are at an increased likelihood for experiencing promodal labor, which the APA describes as being somewhere between Braxton Hicks contractions and true labor.
+If you've already previously had a baby, be aware that you are at an increased likelihood for experiencing promodal labor, which is labor that starts and stops before actual labor begins, per Healthline.
 Promodal labor can feel equally painful to the early stages of labor, which makes it even more frustrating than your old friend Braxton Hicks.

-You might feel like you're going crazy as you wait for signs that the time has finally come, but take heart: No woman in history has been pregnant forever, and you won't be the first.
+You might feel like you're really being tested as you wait for signs that the time has finally come, but take heart: No woman in history has been pregnant forever, and you won't be the first.